Key takeaways

 How does OpenFang compare to OpenClaw?

-OpenFang is explicitly inspired by OpenClaw but built from scratch in Rust with more channels (40 vs 50+), stronger security (16 systems), and autonomous "Hands" packages.
+OpenFang is explicitly inspired by OpenClaw but built from scratch in Rust with a single-binary deployment, 16 dedicated security systems, and autonomous "Hands" packages.
+OpenClaw has the far larger community.

 What are Hands?